camdenHurdStBonas/Portfolio-Optimization-in-RStudio/README.md

 port_mvep <- port.obj$get.MVEP()
 ```

+This will return the weights and statistics of the Mean-Variance Efficient Portfolio.

 6. Efficient fronteir plot

 ```R
 # Effecient frontier plot
 port.obj$plot.EF()
 ```

+This will generate a plot of the efficient frontier, showing the trade-off between expected return and portfolio risk.

 7. Minimum variance portfolio bar chart